-The Cheshire and Merseyside region is home to over two and a half million people across nine boroughs.
+The Cheshire and Merseyside region is home to 2.7 million people across nine boroughs.
 Our Partnership strives to improve the overall health of our population, as well as the services we can offer on a day-to-day basis.

 In our region, 33% of the population live in the most deprived 20% of neighbourhoods in England; according to the GP patient survey for England, across Cheshire and Merseyside 4% of patients state their sexual orientation as being either Gay, Lesbian, Bisexual or Other and 4.5% of the population are from black and minority ethnic (BME) groups.